UltimateRayon/Library-Management-System/README.md

  OR, Open the project in IntelliJ IDEA:
    a.
 Right-click on Main.java → Click “Run”

-  💡Tip: If Maven asks for the exec plugin, add this snippet to your pom.xml:
+  💡Tip: If Maven asks for the exec plugin, add this snippet to your `pom.xml`:

     <build>
      <plugins>